How to choose goats that meet your homestead's and your family's needs

 Next in popularity here is the Kiko breed.
 The pygmy goat, a breed of miniature goat, was also developed as a meat breed.

-I've heard many times that Nubians are a good dual-purpose breed, but having raised them myself for many years I think folks would be disappointed by the small amount of meat they'd get from a Nubian.
+I've heard many times that Nubians are a good dual purpose goat breed, but having raised them myself for many years I think folks would be disappointed by the small amount of meat they'd get from a Nubian.

-However, any goat can be harvested for meat, so if you're raising Nubians for milk and use the extra bucks for meat, just know that they won't provide as much as a goat that is bred specifically to provide meat.
+However, any goat can be harvested for meat, so if you're raising Nubians for milk and want to use the extra bucks for meat, you certainly can.
+Just be aware that they won't provide as much as a goat that is bred specifically to provide meat.

 Dairy goat breeds